gaverhae/okku/README.md

 [remote](https://github.com/gaverhae/okku-remote).)

-The second step is to use the ``spawn`` macro, which takes an "actor" (a function defined by defactor), its arguments, and a few named arguments to create the actor.
-If no ``:in`` argument is passed, the new actor is spawned as a child to the "current" actor (this call will obviously fail if done from outside an actor). ``spawn`` is also used to create an actor on a remote system.
+The second step is to use the ``spawn`` macro, which takes an "actor" (a ``Props`` object as yielded by the ``actor`` macro) ,and a few named arguments to create the actor.
+If no ``:in`` argument is passed, the new actor is spawned as a child of the "current" actor (which means that the ``:in`` argument is required if called from outside ofan actor, though that can only be detected at runtime). ``spawn`` is also used to create an actor on a remote system.

 (Again, in the meantime, see the two tutorials for more information.)

-# Configuration through configuration file
+## Configuration through configuration file

 Configuration through ``application.conf`` is supported by Akka, and thus by Okku.
 See the [Akka documentation](http://akka.io/docs/) for details.